-Combining search lines with Boolean operators
+5. Combining search lines with Boolean operators

 Each search line will be a standalone search.
 There will be no relationships put in between them automatically.
 You need to decide how they relate to each other.
-The relationships are created mainly using the options 'AND' and 'OR'.
+The relationships are created mainly using the options 'AND', 'OR' or 'NOT'.